-How to write a letter to your abuser
+How these women made the world understand what Larry Nassar did to them

 Go into detail

-She pondered how to make the judge understand the depravity of Nassar's actions.
+She pondered how to make Judge Rosemarie Aquilina understand the depravity of Nassar's actions.
 She also wanted to expose his enablers.
 She decided to convey in explicit detail how Nassar invaded her body under the guise of treatment when she was a teenage gymnast.
 Then he manipulated her into silence, she said.

 She detailed the steps she and others took to report him, accusing Michigan State University's president and board of trustees of ignoring and mishandling the reports at every turn.